 • Within the final report recommendations are made regarding the need for further steps in the evaluation process for resources revealed during the investigation as well as those which may be inadvertently discovered during any work on the property.

 Phase II Evaluations and/or Subsurface Testing

-- The purpose of these evaluations are to further define the nature and extent of the resource(s) and to assess their importance as defined by various Federal, State, and local laws, ordinances, and regulations.
+• The purpose of these evaluations is to further define the nature and extent of the resource(s) and to assess their importance as defined by various Federal, State, and local laws, ordinances, and regulations.

-- Depending upon the nature of the resources investigative work on these type of projects may include additional historic research; documentation; subsurface archaeological testing; artifact analysis; comparisons with other nearby and regional cultural resources; and consultations with various officials, agencies, organizations, and individuals.
+• Depending upon the nature of the resources investigative work on these types of projects may include additional historic research; documentation; subsurface archaeological testing; artifact analysis; comparisons with other nearby and regional cultural resources; and consultations with various officials, agencies, organizations, and individuals.

-- If the identified resources a not found to be important, then no additional investigations are generally required prior to work on a project; however, excavation monitoring may be needed to insure that additional finds are documented and evaluated properly.
+• If the identified resources a not found to be important, then no additional investigations are generally required prior to work on a project; however, excavation monitoring may be needed to ensure that additional finds are documented and evaluated properly.

 Phase III Data Recovery Programs

-- The scope of archaeological monitoring depends on many factors (e.g., the geology of the area, the type and number of excavation equipment being employed at any one time, the size of the project, etc.).
-Proper budgeting considerations should take into account that stop work orders may be needed as part of a project in order to allow archaeologists and others (e.g., Native Americans, etc.) the time to properly evaluate any mitigate any important find(s).
+• The scope of archaeological monitoring depends on many factors (e.g., the geology of the area, the type and number of excavation equipment being employed at any one time, the size of the project, etc.).
+Proper budgeting considerations should consider that stop work orders may be needed as part of a project in order to allow archaeologists and others (e.g., Native Americans, etc.) the time to properly evaluate any mitigate any important find(s).

 • Like all previous stages of the cultural resource evaluation process, the final step of the monitoring program is the complete analyses of all recovered materials and the preparation of a final technical report.